randyh2/Mytest/README.md

 5
 Fizz
 ```
+Hurry!
+Sauron’s patrols will be by soon!

-Trial #2: The Sphinx
+Challenge #2: The Nazgûl
 -------------------------------------------------
-For this trial, you will need to get past The Sphinx using string manipulation.
-In order to beat The Sphinx you must understand palindromes, as that is only what she truly speaks.
-Your creation will need to be able to tell what are truly her words or not by returning if a string is a palindrome.
-Then you must quickly send each string back to her in reverse lexicographical order to confuse her enough to best her at her own deadly game.
+Palindromes are the key to outwitting the Nazgûl.
+A little known fact is that their cries contain palindromes.
+You must write a script that can recognize palindromes.
+Once you can tell whether they are palindromes or not, you can confuse the Nazgûl by sending back each string sorted in reverse lexical order.
+Then quickly!
+While they are stunned you can slay them using your Westernesse sword, forged for the purpose of fighting evil!

-In order to thoroughly confound the Sphinx you must build your creation in two different languages.
+In order to thoroughly confound The Nazgûl you must build your creation in two different languages.

 One interpreted, dynamically typed: